Proper Procedure For Administering Oral Glucose

 Step 4: Monitor for Improvement

 After administering oral glucose, monitor the patient closely for 15–20 minutes.
 Check their blood sugar level if possible.
 Improvement should be noticeable within this timeframe.
-Signs of recovery include increased alertness, reduced sweating, and normal speech The details matter here..
+Signs of recovery include increased alertness, reduced sweating, and normal speech Simple, but easy to overlook..

 If there is no improvement or symptoms worsen, administer a second dose of glucose.
-Still, avoid overloading the patient with excessive sugar, as this can lead to hyperglycemia And that's really what it comes down to.
-Less friction, more output..
+Still, avoid overloading the patient with excessive sugar, as this can lead to hyperglycemia.

 Step 5: Follow-Up and Post-Administration Care

 Once blood sugar levels stabilize, provide a source of sustained energy, such as a meal or snack containing protein and complex carbohydrates.
-This prevents recurrence of hypoglycemia.
+This prevents recurrence of hypoglycemia Simple, but easy to overlook..

 • For diabetics: Advise them to consume a balanced meal or snack (e.g., a sandwich with peanut butter)